jbirddog/blue/v6/README.md

 6. Word definitions do not have to have a `;` - they can fallthrough to the next word
 7. Defined words are available immediately
 8. `;` will perform tail-call optimization when preceeded by a call
-9. Any previously defined word can be called while interpreting
+9. Any previously defined word can be called or used as a macro

 ### Differences